 To achieve this goal of diversification the Pi portfolio consists of Country Index ETFs.

 Country Index ETFs are similar to an index mutual fund but are shares normally traded on a major stock exchange that tracks an index of shares in a specific country.
 ETFs do not try to beat the index they represent.
 The management is passive and tries to emulate the performance of the index.

 A country ETF provides diversification into a basket of equities in the country covered.
 The expense ratios for most ETFs are lower than those of the average mutual fund as well so such ETFs provide diversification and cost efficiency.

-The original Primary Pifolio began with 70% diversified into Keppler’s January 2015, good value developed markets: Australia, Austria, France, Germany, Hong Kong, Italy, Japan, Norway, Singapore and the United Kingdom.
+70% is diversified into Keppler’s good value (BUY rated) developed markets: Australia, France, Germany, Hong Kong, Italy, Japan, Norway, Singapore, Spain and the United Kingdom.

-30% of the Pifolio was invested in Keppler’s January 2015, Good Value Emerging Markets: Brazil, Chile, China, Colombia, the Czech Republic, Hungary, Korea, Malaysia, Poland, Russia and Taiwan.
+30% of the Pifolio is invested in Keppler’s good value (BUY rated) emerging markets: Brazil, Chile, China, Colombia, the Czech Republic, South Korea, Malaysia and Taiwan.

 I did well then, but always thought, “I should have invested more!”
 Now those circumstances have come together and I am investing in them again.

 The circumstances that created fortunes 30 years ago were an overvalued US market (compared to global markets) and an overvalued US dollar.
 The two conditions are in place again!

 30 years ago, the US dollar rose along with Wall Street.
 Profits came quickly over three years.
 Then the dollar dropped like a stone, by 51% in just two years.
 A repeat of this pattern is growing and could create up to 50% extra profit if we start using strong dollars to accumulate good value stock market ETFs in other currencies.